[Thoughts] Steam Deck, Machine, Frame, & Controller

 – Open-sourced.

-– Battery, if intact, can play games for roughly 3-5 hours, or even more.
+– Battery, if healthy, can play games for roughly 3-5 hours, or even more.
 A healthy battery allows you to play games for a lengthy period of time.

 – Constant software updates.
 Almost aggressively updated, yet constantly updated.
 Steam Support may be both helpful and dumb, it’s all in the luck-of-the-draw what helps you most.